liferay/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/00-product-types-intro.markdown

 ## Virtual Products

-A virtual product is a product for which there is no inventory tracking at all.
+A virtual product is any non-physical product, for which there is typically no inventory tracking at all.
 This may mean that the product is downloaded rather than shipped, as in the case of a music file or an electronic publication.
 Services, warranties and other goods that might be neither shipped nor downloaded would also be virtual products.

 ## Creating a Product